liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-an-upgrade-process-for-your-application.markdown

 ### Writing Upgrade Steps [](id=writing-upgrade-steps)

-Upgrade steps are classes responsible for adapting the modules data to the target database schema.
+An upgrade step is class that adapts module data to the module's target database schema.
 The upgrade class extends the [`UpgradeProcess` base class](https://docs.liferay.com/portal/7.0/javadocs/portal-kernel/com/liferay/portal/kernel/upgrade/UpgradeProcess.html), which implements the [`UpgradeStep` interface](https://docs.liferay.com/portal/7.0/javadocs/portal-kernel/com/liferay/portal/kernel/upgrade/UpgradeStep.html).
-Each upgrade step must override the `UpgradeProcess` class's method` doUpgrade` with instructions for modifying the database.
+Each upgrade step must override the `UpgradeProcess` class's method `doUpgrade` with instructions for modifying the database.

-Since `UpgradeProcess` extends the [`BaseDBProcess` class](https://docs.liferay.com/portal/7.0/javadocs/portal-kernel/com/liferay/portal/kernel/dao/db/BaseDBProcess.html), you can use its `runSQL` and `runSQLTemplate*`methods to execute your SQL commands and SQL DDL, respectively.
+Since `UpgradeProcess` extends the [`BaseDBProcess` class](https://docs.liferay.com/portal/7.0/javadocs/portal-kernel/com/liferay/portal/kernel/dao/db/BaseDBProcess.html), you can use its `runSQL` and `runSQLTemplate*` methods to execute your SQL commands and SQL DDL, respectively.

 If you want to create, modify, or drop tables or indexes, by executing DDL sentences from a SQL file, make sure to use ANSI SQL only.
-The assures the commands will work on different databases.
+Doing this assures the commands will work on different databases.

 If you need to use non-ANSI SQL, it's best to write it in the [`UpgradeProcess` class's](https://docs.liferay.com/portal/7.0/javadocs/portal-kernel/com/liferay/portal/kernel/upgrade/UpgradeProcess.html)
 `runSQL` or `alter` methods, along with tokens that allow porting the sentences